In This Section

 After you are finished reading the article, access the DSP.

 How is Writing 101 (WR 101) different from high school writing?

 In high school, most writing instruction focuses on reading literature and responding in relatively short essays about literature that are usually not subject to research and writing multiple drafts.
-WR 101 is a course in “writing about writing” that will require you to read complex critical articles from the field of Writing Studies.
+WR 101 is a course that will require you to read complex critical articles and respond to them in writing.
 These assignments will, in most cases, be more intellectually challenging and complex than the essays you wrote in high school.
 You will have to draft your essays at least three times and participate in in-class writing workshops.
-Your writing assignments will include new forms of writing you have not encountered before, including a literacy narrative, a science accommodation analysis, and a discourse community ethnography.
-It is followed by Writing 102 (WR 102), a course in research-based writing.
-“Research-based” means that you will learn to conduct research, in the library and online, and integrate sources into your assignments with the correct use of quotations, paraphrasing, and summarizing.
+Your writing assignments will likely include new forms of writing you have not encountered before.

 Should I Take WR 101?